jdefrancesco/dskDitto/README.md

 ![dskDitto gnome logo](./docs/gnome-small.png)

-`dskDitto` is a fast, parallel duplicate-file detector with an optional interactive terminal UI that lets you review, keep, or safely delete redundant files.
+`dskDitto` is a fast, parallel duplicate-file detector with an sleek TUI that lets you review, keep, or safely delete redundant files.

 ## Features